Financial impact of young onset dementia leaflet

-Download the DYNAMIC project’s resource to help manage the financial impact of living with young onset dementia.
+Download the DYNAMIC project’s leaflet to help manage the financial impact of living with young onset dementia.

 A key priority area of the DYNAMIC project was to improve strategies to help manage the financial impact of living with young onset dementia.